BardicDefense/purple-hack/README.md

 **Bad conditions:** In more troublesome circumstances, getting a fire going may require a Survival check with a +2 bonus, though "Dwarves can make a fire almost anywhere out of almost anything, wind or no wind" and will automatically succeed.
-However, the referee may reduce the chance of success to account for extreme cold or damp.
+The referee may reduce the chance of success to account for extreme cold or damp.

 ### Cooking

 Given a fire, cooking pots, and ingredients (e.g., foraged food, fresh rations, hunted game), someone may cook a meal.
 The cook must make a Survival Skill Check.
-(Eating trail food or food made with poor quality fresh ingredients does not give any bonuses to Con checks required to rest.)

 **If the check succeeds:** An especially tasty dish is produced.
 All who eat the meal gain a bonus to any Con checks required to rest: +1 for meals made with common ingredients, and +2 for meals made with fancy ingredients.
+(Eating trail food or food made with poor quality fresh ingredients does not give any bonuses to Con checks required to rest.)

 **If the check fails:** A palatable but not exemplary dish is produced.
-On a natural 1, the cook must make a saving throw against a Target of 11 or produce a ruined and utterly inedible meal, wasting the ingredients used.
+On a natural 1, the cook must make a saving throw against a target of 11 or produce a ruined and utterly inedible meal, wasting the ingredients used.

 ### Camaraderie